Bizongo/ondc-b2b-loan-specification/working_capital_loan/select_3.md

-## INIT
+## SELECT

-**Purpose:** Signals the borrower's intent to proceed with the loan and provides fulfillment details for sanction requirements.
+**Purpose:** Allows the buyer app to select a specific loan offer from an FI.

-**Endpoint:** /init
+**Endpoint:** /select

 **Method:** POST

-**Description:** The buyer app uses this endpoint to inform the FI that the borrower intends to proceed with the loan and to provide details about the fulfillment of pre-sanction requirements, including KYC, document submission, and acceptance of operational limits.
+**Description:** The buyer app uses this endpoint to inform the ONDC network and the selected FI that the borrower has chosen a particular loan offer.

 **Steps:**
-  - **Confirmation of Intent:** The borrower confirms their intent to proceed with the loan.
+  - **Offer Selection:** The borrower, through the buyer app, selects a loan offer from the list of available offers.
-  - **Fulfilment Details:** The buyer app sends the INIT request with details about KYC completion (or scheduling), document submission status (including upload URLs), and confirmation of acceptance of the working capital limits.
+  - **Send Selection:** The buyer app sends a SELECT request to the network, specifying the FI ID and catalog ID of the selected offer.
-  - **Process Initiation:** The FI initiates the loan processing steps.
+  - **Confirmation (ACK):** The network sends an ACK response to the buyer app.
-  - **Response (ACK):** The FI sends an ACK response to the buyer app.
+  - **Network Broadcast:** The ONDC network broadcasts the SEARCH request to registered FIs.

 ### Request Body